DMASCoreDeclan/battleship/README.md

 - To present the user with a website that is intuitive and does not need any instructions, despite them being provided.

 ###	First Time User
+- The application user wants to play a logic game
 - As a first time user I want to be able to easily understand the purpose of the game.
 - As a first time user I want to be able to intuitively navigate the game, play the game, see my score and restart the game once it ends.
 - As a first time user I want to be able to access the instructions of the game.